ldbc/ldbc_snb_bi/cypher/README.md

 The Neo4j implementation expects the data to be in `composite-projected-fk` CSV layout, without headers and with quoted fields.
 To generate data that confirms this requirement, run Datagen with the `--explode-edges` and the `--format-options header=false,quoteAll=true` options.
 This implementation also supports compressed data sets, both for the initial load and for batches.
-To generate compressed data sets, include `compression=gzip` in the Datagen's `--format-options` and set the `${NEO4J_CSV_FLAGS}` accordingly (see later).
+To generate compressed data sets, include `compression=gzip` in the Datagen's `--format-options`.
+The scripts in this repository change between compressed and uncompressed representations.

 (Rationale: Files should not have headers as these are provided separately in the `headers/` directory and quoting the fields in the CSV is required to [preserve trailing spaces](https://neo4j.com/docs/operations-manual/4.3/tools/neo4j-admin-import/#import-tool-header-format).)